She was young and bold, ready to advocate for any issue that pressed down the weak and elevated those in power.

 Just as Jesus raised up women to places of equal distinction within a society infected with patriarchy, so I believe women are meant to flourish at every layer of gift, role, authority, and position in the church and in the world.
 As the Apostle Paul said, inspired by the Spirit of Christ, “For there is no longer Jew nor Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.”
 (Galatians 3:28)

 Perhaps the 16-year-old prophet can relate with the young Mary who carried a revolution in her womb.
 Or perhaps with the angels who were messengers of God, announcing peace and messianic rescue.
 What if the host of singing angels had appeared to women today as they tended to their school classroom or instructed the managerial staff of the company they own?
 What if the guiding star had illuminated over them as they cared for aging parents, watched over patients, or led participants in their yoga class?

 Let the wise women bring their gifts to the Christ child.

-She innovates, imagines and initiates the creation of restorative structures, events, ideologies and pathways for more people to be awakened to the love of God.
+- The Entrepreneur (Apostle) She innovates, imagines, and initiates the creation of restorative structures, events, ideologies, and pathways for more people to be awakened to the love of God.

-She contends for reconciliation and restoration within the cultural, environmental, economic and spiritual sectors of society.
+- The Peacemaker (Prophet) She contends for reconciliation and restoration within the cultural, environmental, economic, and spiritual sectors of society.

-This Christmas, may we all bring our hearts to the Jesus story, embracing our call and walking steadily into the next year
+So who are the women entrepreneurs, peacemakers, relaters, nurturers, and educators among us?
+How can we encourage them to use their gifts to extend the reign of God in the world, to work for beauty and peace on earth?
+This Christmas, may we all bring our hearts to the Jesus story, embracing our call and walking steadily into the next year.

 Glory to God in the highest, and on earth, peace, and goodwill to all.